mdbergmann/cl-swbymabeweb/blogs/20210207---Patterns_-_Abstract-Factory.md

 In a test we can easily set a mock or fake class for `*button-class*`.

-New button implementation can easily be added without affecting existing buttons or the factory.
+New button implementations can easily be added without affecting existing buttons or the factory.

 #### Summary